mattskl-openai/spr-multicommit/README.md

 Stack-friendly CLI to manage, update, and land stacked GitHub pull requests.

-- Builds a stack of PRs from commit markers or from existing `spr/*` branches
+- Builds a stack of PRs from commit markers
+- PRs in the stack can have multiple commits, to better show diffs while being reviewed
 - Keeps PR bases and bodies in sync with your local stack
-- Supports two landing strategies: flatten (squash) and per-pr (rebase/close)
+- Supports two landing strategies: flatten (squash) and per-pr (rebase)

 Installation
 ------------